 Sometimes the differences between lines was significant; sometimes, even though a lot of time had passed, not much seemed to have happened.
 Taken together, the dozens and dozens of marks made a timeline that felt like a kind of permanent record.
 That said that we were here, that reminded us of how many other, ordinary days we’d been right here, in the busy, germy bathroom.
 That promised that no matter how much alike the long days were, or how much the same the kid looked when you saw him every single day, we were making some kind of measurable progress.
 That we were doing something important, reaching milestones. raising kids who were actually growing up even if it felt like the potty chair was still and would always be on the floor of the bathroom.
 Even if we were still mostly making do.

-Tom felt terrible.
-When I’d yelped, and then started to cry, right there in my kitchen, he had jumped into action.
+Tom the Painter had felt terrible, when I’d yelped, and then started to cry, right there in my kitchen, and had jumped into action.
 Explaining and then just apologizing, he set the brush down, and furiously wiped off what wet paint off he could, talking suddenly of his grandson.
 When my husband got home from work that night, he taped a long piece of paper to the wall and shined a worklight on it, painstakingly reconstructing lines from the faint fragments left behind.
 He worked for hours, adding names and dates that seemed like they could be right, though I think he made a lot of them up.
 “Here, here it is!
 See?
 It isn’t gone!” he said convincingly when he was done, as if explaining object permanence to a child.
 But I still felt the loss.
 We saved the paper, and even moved it to the new house, but honestly, I don’t know what happened to it after that.
 It was never quite the same.

 What do people do?
 Do they keep the pencil marks forever?
 Do they never clean, or paint, or move, or manage to lose the big paper they thought might somehow substitute for the complete recorded and annotated history of their little people?